mikmik19/RepData_PeerAssessment1/PA1_template.md

 ```
 ## [1] 2304
 ```

-the total number of missing values in the dataset is 2304.
+For each missing value I fill it out with the average number of steps taken in the interval where the number is missing.

-I fill out all the missing values using the mean for that interval.

 ```r
         dat_na_filled_in <- dat